-Financial prudence practised over the years, including controlling credit terms to customers, closely monitoring recoverability of receivables and negotiating extended payment terms from vendors, has allowed management to protect the business of the Group, even during challenging times such as the pandemic.
+The Group continues to exercise capital discipline and maintained a solid balance sheet with low gearing (save and except for normal trade payable) with a gearing ratio (debt/equity) of 2.71% as at 31st December 2024.
+Financial prudence practised over the years, including controlling credit terms to customers, closely monitoring recoverability of receivables and negotiating extended payment terms from vendors, has allowed management to protect the business of the Group.
 The Group also has banking facilities available for use where needed.
-Management believes that the current liquidity position, capital structure and banking facilities will continue to suffice unexpected headwinds, while providing flexibility to pursue and support new business opportunities.
+Management believes that the current liquidity position, capital structure and banking facilities will suffice unexpected headwinds, while providing flexibility to pursue and support new business opportunities.